djaodjin/sample-apps/js-vue/auth/README.md

-In this tutorial, we will see how to retrieves an indentity JSON Web Token (JWT) used in subsequent HTTP requests to authenticate with the API Gateway (djaoapp).
+In this tutorial, we will see how to retrieves an identity JSON Web Token (JWT) used in subsequent HTTP requests to authenticate with the API Gateway (djaoapp).